Asian Ethnicity

 Asian Ethnicity is a quarterly peer-reviewed academic journal covering research about ethnic groups and ethnic relations in Asia.
 It was established in 2000 and is published by Routledge.
-Currently, the journal is run by a team of editors-in-chief, led by Ian G. Baird, professor of geography, University of Wisconsin-Madison, Matthew W. King, associate professor of religious studies, University of California, Riverside, and Debojyoti Das, lecturer, University of Sussex, Falmer.
-This team of editors-in-chief started in February 2021.

-Colin Mackerras, emeritus professor at Griffith University (Australia) is the founding editor-in-chief of Asian Ethnicity.
-Chih-yu Shih, a professor of political science at National Taiwan University is the second editor-in-chief of Asian Ethnicity.
-Julie Yu-Wen Chen is the third editor-in-chief of the journal.
-She is currently a professor of Chinese studies at the University of Helsinki in Finland and hosting professor of Asian studies at Palacky University Olomouc in the Czech Republic.
-In 2017, Asian Ethnicity began to be indexed in the Emerging Social Science Index (ESCI).
+The founding editor-in-chief was Colin Mackerras (Griffith University).
+He was succeeded by Chih-yu Shih (National Taiwan University), who in his turn was succeeded by Julie Yu-Wen Chen (University of Helsinki).
+Since February 2021, the editors-in-chief are Ian G. Baird (University of Wisconsin-Madison), Matthew W. King (University of California, Riverside), and Debojyoti Das (University of Sussex).

 Abstracting and indexing

-Asian Ethnicity is abstracted and indexed in:
+The journal is abstracted and indexed in: